China widens drug industry probe, visits Belgium's UCB

 There has been widespread speculation that other multinational companies would be drawn into the corruption investigations.

 "This is bigger.
 This is not just GSK.
-The entire industry is on a journey here," one European drug industry executive said.
+The entire industry is on a journey here," one European drug industry executive said on Thursday.

 Past improper payouts in China have also landed other Western drugmakers in trouble - although with U.S. rather than Chinese authorities.